 Barry K. & Janae B. Weinhold

-The Weinholds have been married for 32 years and are devoted partners, parents of four children between them, and grandparents of three.
+The Weinholds have been married for 34 years, and are parents of four children between them, and grandparents of three.

 Barry’s Biographical Information

 Barry K. Weinhold received his Ph.
 D. in Counseling Psychology (an A.P.A.
 Approved Program) in 1968 from the University of Minnesota.
 He taught at Ohio University and the University of Wisconsin at Green Bay before founding the Counseling and Human Services Program at the University of Colorado at Colorado Springs.
 After teaching for over 30 years at UCCS, he retired as Professor Emeritus in 2001.
-He currently serves as CPDC’s Continuing Education Director, and continues to co-direct the Colorado Institute For Conflict Resolution & Creative Leadership he and Janae co-founded in 1986.
-Barry also serves as a staff psychologist and a mediator.
-He has been a licensed psychologist in the state of Colorado since 1976 and has a small private practice specializing in working with men.
+He currently serves as CPDC’s Continuing Education Director, and also co-directs the Colorado Institute For Conflict Resolution & Creative Leadership (CICRCL), which he and Janae co-founded in 1986.
+Barry has been a licensed psychologist in the state of Colorado since 1976 and has a small private practice specializing in working with men.

 Barry is the author or co-author of over 53 books and he has made over 100 presentations at professional conferences.
-His latest books are The Male Mother: The Missing Skill Set For Fathers, and Breaking Free: How to Identify and Change Your Addictive Family Patterns.
+His latest book is The Servant Leader, and the co-authored, Betrayal and the Path of the Heart.
 Both books are available from Amazon in e-book and print formats.
-The Male Mother book is the first in a Real Men Series of four books.
+The Servant Leader book is the first in a Real Men Series.
 This series offers support to men wishing to develop the often-ignored feminine side of their personality.
-His previous books are about developmental trauma, conflict resolution, family counseling, co-dependency, counter-dependency, and Twisted Beliefs, a four-ebook series about how people form their values and beliefs and what causes them to become twisted.
+His previous books are about developmental trauma, conflict resolution, family counseling, codependency, counterdependency, and Twisted Beliefs, about how people form their values and beliefs and what causes them to become twisted.

-At CPDC, Barry serves as the NBCC Continuing Education Director and co-leads Certificate Trainings for professionals.
-They include the Trauma-Informed Care Series, and the Male Mother Training Certificate Program for counselors who want to organize support groups for fathers.
+At CPDC, Barry serves as the NBCC Continuing Education Director and co-leads the Trauma-Informed Care Practitioner Training.

 Barry has been meditating daily since 1978 and he also practices yoga.
 He is an avid tennis player and a fly fisherman.
 He also enjoys hiking in the mountains and eating good food.